worldflora/wfo-docs/docs/contributor-guides/taxonomic_contributor_guide.md

 At the core of WFO is an updatable Taxonomic Backbone of scientific names and their classification that contains all Effectively Published plant names (as defined in the International Code of Nomenclature for Algae, Fungi and Plants), and differentiates between accepted names and synonyms.
 Data in the Taxonomic Backbone is in the Public Domain, under a CC0 waiver, which will automatically be added upon ingestion of the data to the WFO Taxonomic Backbone.

 As stated in the General Guideline document, the first version of the WFO Taxonomic Backbone based on The Plant List v1.1 is not perfect both with respect to data quality and coverage.
-It is expected that contributions coming from taxonomists organised in Taxonomic Expert Networks will rapidly improve the situation and that actively curated data within the WFO Taxonomic Backbone will become authoritative over time.
-The guidelines for the establishment and governance of Taxonomic Expert Networks (TENs) are provided in the General Guidelines.
+Since 2022 we have been producing a 6-monthly release of the WFO Taxonomic Backbone for the [WFO Plant list](https://wfoplantlist.org/).
+These editorial windows, the updates recieved from IPNI and input from our growing network of TENS has radically improved the classificion the WFO since the Plant List v1.1.

 ### 2. Contributing to the Taxonomic Backbone